ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-15-watching-the-northern-sky.md

 ## Giving the northern lights one more chance

 After coming back from our hiking trip, we switched locations again and found a raised area very close to the [Absiko webcams](https://lightsoverlapland.com/aurora-webcam/) where we had seen awesome live pictures of the northern lights in the past.
-We decided to stayed, although the weather was very bad.
+We decided to stay, although the weather was very bad.
 We really wanted to see the lights again!

 ![Cabins near Abiskojaure](/assets/images/IMG_9738.jpg)